First Progress Platinum Select MasterCard® Secured Credit Card: Relatively low APR, high annual fee

 Recommended credit score

-Being a secured card, you need to deposit anywhere between $200 and $2,000 to act as your credit line.
-With responsible use, you can increase your credit line up to $5,000.
+As this is a secured card, you need to deposit anywhere between $200 and $5,000 to act as your credit line.
+With responsible use, you can increase your credit limit line up to $5,000.
 Responsible use will also help you build credit as the card reports your activity to all three major credit bureaus — Equifax, Experian and TransUnion.

 Because of that, the First Progress Platinum Select MasterCard® Secured Credit Card can be a decent credit-building option.